 We bring our own tools and consumables to most jobs.
 That includes wire strippers, needle-nose pliers, a non-contact voltage tester (safety first — we always verify a circuit is dead before touching it), a laser level, drywall saws, and a cordless drill.
 For materials, we use quality wire nuts or Wago lever connectors — the cheap plastic wire nuts that come in bulk packs fail.
 We bring proper drywall patches, spackling, and fasteners rated for the fixture weight.

 The bracket and mounting hardware that comes with a light fixture is sometimes adequate.
 Sometimes it's not.
-The cheap brackets from Home Depot last about 18 months.
+The from Home Depot last about 18 months.
 We don't use those.

 Frequently Asked Questions